wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - Based on my one-on-one with instructors before graduation, CI/CD and Redux are absolute priorities for job search in industry but auth is not.
 I need a bit more motivation to do stuff especially when things are not super straightforward.

+## 03/14/2024

+- Still need to do it because all our endpoints are protected.
+I've already redeployed the backend on Heroku and the frontend on Netlify, and neither is throwing any errors, nor is Docker.
+But I cannot test or debug the full functionality without login.
+It wasn't working in December, but it could be due to deployment issues.
+The original deployment stopped working after three months, which is why we have to redeploy it.
+But I'm not sure about the authentication.
+So I'll probably try that first.
+I need this project on my resume because it's my most complex project so far, and our team built it from scratch without following any tutorials.
+(We even voted for our project ideas, and this one was the 'winner'.)

+- Only good thing so far is I can deploy projects real quick now.
+Can't believe I spent months last year lol.